AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

    <figcaption>Map result showing the foodplaces found in the Eastern Region of Singapore.</figcaption>
 </figure>

+### <ins> Importing Workflows to Data Diagrams Tab </ins>
+There are already workflows pre-created and stored in the "workflows" folder of this project.
+The imported workflows are used to display the diagrams in the "Display Datagrams" tab.

+1. Go to the workflows folders file of this project.
+2. Select one of the JSON workflows file.
+3. Click "Open".
+4. Click "Ok".
+5. Go to the Data Diagrams Tab.
+6. Click "Show Diagram".
+7. The workflow diagram is displayed.
+8.
 ### <ins> Exporting Workflows for JSON Filters in Vieew Foodplaces Tab </ins>

 The JSON Filters that are generated from the Natural Language Query or after making edits to them after generation can be saved in your desired file system location by clicking on the "Export Workflow" button.